serde-rs/serde-rs.github.io/_src/impl-serializer.md

     // what people expect when working with JSON.
 Other formats are encouraged
     // to behave more intelligently if possible. fn serialize_some<T>(self, value: &T) -> Result<()>
+    where
-        where T: ?Sized + Serialize
+        T: ?Sized + Serialize,
     {
         value.serialize(self)
     }